timondecathlon/instagram/README.md

 QUICK START
 -----------

 Connect the Instagram.php to your project and take any info about Instagram account you want

+    Just create a new object ($insta = new Instagram($instagram_account_url)) Then you can access any info of account you want by using avaliable methods

 WHAT's NEXT